ganbarodigital/php-the-missing-bits/docs/types/index.md

 ---------|--------
-[GetArrayTypes](GetArrayTypes.html) | returns a list of all strict PHP types for a given array [GetClassTypes](GetClassTypes.html) | returns a list of all strict PHP types for a given class or interface [GetObjectTypes](GetObjectTypes.html) | returns a list of all strict PHP types for a given object [GetNumericType](GetNumericType.html) | returns which PHP `integer` or `double` a given value might be [GetPrintableType](GetPrintableType.html) | `gettype()` for error logging / exception messages
+[GetArrayTypes](GetArrayTypes.html) | returns a list of all strict PHP types for a given array [GetClassTypes](GetClassTypes.html) | returns a list of all strict PHP types for a given class or interface [GetDuckTypes](GetDuckTypes.html) | returns a list of all practical PHP types for a given value or variable [GetObjectTypes](GetObjectTypes.html) | returns a list of all strict PHP types for a given object [GetNumericType](GetNumericType.html) | returns which PHP `integer` or `double` a given value might be [GetPrintableType](GetPrintableType.html) | `gettype()` for error logging / exception messages